grugnoymeme/WD_HB-WB/README.md

-# WDWB
+# WD_HB-WB
-Guess which day of the week Will be any date in the future
+Guess which day of the week have been/will be any date